r2bapps/LogLite/README.md

 ------------------
 * Log to logcat.
 * Log to file asynchronously and thread-safe.
-* Log to remote asynchronously and thread-safe, with offline mode and compress info improvements.
+* Log to remote asynchronously and thread-safe, with compress info improvements.